 • Act as a basis for feedback and provide a framework for improvement-focused conversations

-The development of College Values also helps us respond to the shifting external environment and the challenges of new ways of working and increasing concerns about mental health and wellbeing.
+The development of Imperial Values also helps us respond to the shifting external environment, the challenges of new ways of working and increasing concerns about mental health and wellbeing.

 Your local Values remain in place, and you can continue to build on their success.
-The College Values will complement your local Values and won't contradict them.
-If you want to explore how you may support your local Values alongside the College Values, please contact the People and Organisational Development team.
+Imperial Values will complement your local Values and won't contradict them.
+If you want to explore how you may support your local Values alongside Imperial Values, please contact the People and Organisational Development team.

-College Values describe the behaviours we would all like to experience in our working environment.
-This will not happen overnight, and it will be a development process for us all.
+Imperial Values describe the behaviours we would all like to experience in our working environment.
+This will not happen overnight and will be a development process for us all.
 Read through our Quick Reference Guide and identify whether there are approaches that might help you to respond appropriately.

-There are a number of approaches and policies being developed to allow staff to resolve or escalate problems - you can view progress on embedding the values.
+A number of approaches and policies are being developed to allow staff to resolve or escalate problems.
+You can view progress on embedding the values.
 In the first instance, please contact your HR Partner or OD Consultant.

 Our Provost and the Provost’s board have reiterated their lead and commitment to demonstrating the values and behaviours through their signup to our values and their ownership for launching and embedding them across our community.

-We must have a shared framework and tools to help us all respond to what we’ve been through but also strive to make a better and more considerate environment in the future.
-The commitment to College Values is led by our Provost and the Provost’s board.
+We must have a shared framework and tools to help us all respond to what we’ve been through and strive to make a better and more considerate environment in the future.
+Our Provost and the Provost’s board lead the commitment to Imperial Values.
 The embedding of Values will evolve over the coming weeks, months and years.
-At this stage, we ask College leaders to launch and share the Values in their areas and for all staff to become familiar with them by reading the Behaviours Framework and having conversations about them with their teams.
+At this stage, we ask Imperial leaders to launch and share the Values in their areas and for all staff to become familiar with them by reading the Behaviours Framework and having conversations about them with their teams.

-Through our work to define the College Values, we’ve heard your stories of the range of experiences you have working and learning at the College.
+Through our work to define the Imperial Values, we’ve heard your stories of the range of experiences you have working and learning at Imperial.

-The Values and Behaviours framework and supporting guide are intended to help both staff and students have constructive conversations about the behaviours we see, explore strategies for managing difficult situations and, most importantly, describe the standards of behaviour we expect from each other.
+The Values and Behaviours framework and supporting guide are intended to help staff and students have constructive conversations about the behaviours we observe, explore strategies for managing difficult situations and, most importantly, describe the standards of behaviour we expect from each other.

 The first step is to check our quick reference guide that gives you an overview of our helpful tools and techniques.
 Depending on your question, you may want to discuss a situation with your line manager.